 You can check the reputation of an IP address using the Threat Lookup dialog.

-Note: The threat lookup feature uses the URL reputation lookup and therefore reflects the score assigned specifically to outgoing HTTP / HTTPS network traffic.
-If you wish to check the IP reputation score you can use the Brightcloud online lookup tool.
+Note: The threat lookup feature uses the IP reputation lookup method.
+If you wish to check the URL reputation score, you can use the Brightcloud online lookup tool.

 Reviewing blocked IP Addresses in Reports